adrien-matta/nptool/_manual/adding-detectors_part2.md

 ---
 layout: manual
-title: Adding a new detector
+title: Adding a new detector: Editing your class
 permalink: /manual/adding-detectors-part2/
 author: Adrien Matta
-manual_order: 10
+manual_order: 11
 show_in_nav: false
 ---
 THIS PAGE IS UNDER CONSTRUCTION